dowerner/MipsSim/README.md

 By clicking on a cell the user can edit the content of the main memory at any time.
 The user does not have to write data in the currently selected format (binary, decimal, hex) but can input any of the three formats and the program can recognize them.

 ### Register View
 The register view shows the register banks of the CPU.
 Some registers like PC, HI and LO are seperated from the rest of the registers and cannot be set by using standard code.
-How ever these registers along with any others can be edited by the user at any time as well as saved or restored by right clicking in the view and using the respective options from within the context menu.
+However, these registers along with any others can be edited by the user at any time as well as saved or restored by right clicking in the view and using the respective options from within the context menu.

 ## Coding in MipsSim
 MipsSim implements all existing commands used in the MIPS RISK instruction set.
 Currently MipsSim does NOT implement pseudo commands like "move", "gt", etc..